 In 2014 the Department of Sociology and Corrections began the Social Justice Lecture Series.
-It is now hosted as a collaboration between the Department of Sociology and Corrections and the Kessel Peace Institute.
+It is now hosted as a collaboration between the Department of Sociology and Leadership Studies and the Kessel Peace Institute.
 Each year we organize three to four lectures, panels, and/or workshops.
 The lecture series brings to Minnesota State Mankato speakers who are not only experts in their field, but who also go above and beyond to connect their work or scholarship to promoting social justice.
 We are especially grateful to the Steck family for helping to support the series.

-For each talk we seek to partner with other MNSU departments, student groups, and community organizations.
+For each talk we seek to partner with other MSU departments, student groups, and community organizations.
 If you would like to get emails about future talks in the series or would like to collaborate to put together a future lecture or workshop, please contact Dr. Carol Glasser.

 Upcoming Talks